top of page

 • sesame oil

-Add ground chicken and cook, breaking it apart, until fully cooked and lightly browned.
+Add ground chicken and cook, breaking it apart with a spoon, until fully cooked and lightly browned, about 6 to 8 minutes.

 Taste before adding anything else.

-• Add a splash more vinegar if it feels too sweet
+• Add a splash more rice vinegar if the sauce feels too sweet

 • Add a pinch of salt only if needed